 Even the judge who sentenced Josh Masters to 10 years in prison recognised the genuine leadership and business acumen.
 The rapper tapped into US hip hop culture to grow an army - the Killer Beez.
-Now, less than 12 months after being released from prison, Masters is lying in a hospital.
-One of his closest friends is alleged to have put him there.
-Jared Savage reports.
+Less than 12 months after being released from prison, Masters lay in a hospital and one of his closest friends was accused of putting him there, Jared Savage reports.
+This story was first published in 2019 - Akustino Tae today pleaded guilty to the shooting .

 They were close once, like brothers.
 Josh Masters, the charismatic leader of the Killer Beez, and Akustino Tae, a staunch enforcer.